CYH Collar Strategy

 Frequently asked questions

-- A collar on CYH is the collar strategy applied to CYH (stock).
+A collar on CYH is the collar strategy applied to CYH (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With CYH stock trading near $2.81, the strikes shown on this page are snapped to the nearest listed CYH chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CYH stock at $2.99 on the most recent close, the strikes shown on this page are snapped to the nearest listed CYH chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the CYH collar priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+The breakeven for the CYH collar priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current CYH market-implied 1-standard-deviation expected move is approximately 20.44%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The CYH market-implied 1-standard-deviation expected move in the same options snapshot is approximately 97.45%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.